dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

 Section :ref:`solving_problems` describes the process of solving problems on the quantum computer in two steps: (1) Formulate the problem as a :term:`binary quadratic model` (BQM) and (2) Solve the BQM with a D-wave system or classical :term:`sampler`.
-In this example, we mathematically formulate the BQM and use Ocean tools to solve it on a D-Wave system.
+This example mathematically formulates the BQM and uses Ocean tools to solve it on a D-Wave system.

 Formulate the NOT Gate as a BQM
 ===============================

-We use a :term:`sampler` like the D-Wave system to solve binary quadratic models (BQM)\ [#]_\: given :math:`M` variables :math:`x_1,...,x_N`, where each variable :math:`x_i` can have binary values :math:`0` or :math:`1`, the system tries to find assignments of values that minimize
+You use a :term:`sampler` like the D-Wave system to solve binary quadratic models (BQM)\ [#]_\: given :math:`M` variables :math:`x_1,...,x_N`, where each variable :math:`x_i` can have binary values :math:`0` or :math:`1`, the system tries to find assignments of values that minimize